ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 SWFObject
 ---------

-The preferred way to embed the JW Player on a webpage is javascript.
+The preferred way to embed the JW Player on a webpage is JavaScript.
 There's a wide array of good, open source libraries available for doing so.
 We recommend **SWFObject**, the most widely used one.
 It has `excellent documentation <http://code.google.com/p/swfobject/wiki/documentation>`_.

 Before embedding any players on the page, make sure to include the *swfobject.js* script in the *<head>* of your HTML.
 You can download the script and host it yourself, or leverage the copy `provided by Google <http://code.google.com/apis/ajaxlibs/documentation/>`_: